Leading Awarded Best Senior Trusts and Asset Protection Lawyers

 Offshore Wealth Protection Trusts and Offshore Foundations

 Whilst trusts are a creature of equity, civil law jurisdictions typically use foundations.
 However there is no restriction on a foundation and all trust being used in say jurisdiction such as Dubai.
 An offshore foundation can also establish a discretionary trust or any other type of trust.
-These more complex structures but ultimately provide for the ultimate flexibility and sometimes influence over assets, inheritances, and investments without having any beneficial control over the funds.
-These substructures typically suit high net worth individuals and generally are located robust jurisdictions as part of a family office structure.

 We Expose Global Trust Planning!